-If you've worked in Microsoft Excel, you may be familiar with merging.
+If you've ever worked in Microsoft Excel or any other spreadsheet, you'll be familiar with merging.
 If you select a range in Excel and click Merge, Excel will merge your selection into one big cell.
 The merged cells will then display whatever the text was in the top left cell and delete everything else in your selection.

 Default merge preserves the top left value

-When you merge to cells together, Grunt's default mode is to set the content of the top left cell as the content of the merged cell.
+When you merge to cells together, Grunt's default mode is to set the content of the top left cell as the content of the merged cell, just like in Excel.
 In the example below the first row is merged, and you can see how the A from the top left corner is kept visible.

 If you instead want to merge neighboring/adjacent cells that contain the same value, you select Similar values mode.
 This is great if you have pivot data or data where you've repeated text several times and want to merge it into one.

 The Empty cells-function is somewhat similar to Excel's Center across selection.
 It basically means that if you switch to that mode, the left, top-most cell will merge with any adjacent empty cells.
 This is useful if you just write some text in a cell somewhere and want to merge with surrounding cells.